 Nothing makes you want to simplify your life like homeschooling.

-With kids, especially littles, sometimes you feel like life is a matter of just survival.
-Even without littles, it’s a struggle keeping the house liveable, healthy food on the table, managing the errands and outside activities, and being a wife.
+It’s often a struggle keeping the house reasonably clean, healthy food on the table, managing the errands and outside activities, and being a wife.
 Let alone adding the responsibility of educating your children!
-If you’re tired of being overwhelmed with it all, read my 11 tips to simplify your homeschool life.
+If you’re tired of trying to balance your home life with homeschooling responsibilities unsuccessfully, read my 11 tips to simplify your homeschool life.
 With a family story or two thrown in.

-Keep reading for 11 easy ideas that I guarantee will simplify your homeschool life.
+Keep reading for 11 easy ideas that I guarantee will simplify your homeschool life, and help you better balance your home life and homeschool responsibilities.
 Some of them you can accomplish immediately, and some are going to be more of a time and energy investment.

 Let’s start with YOU.